jruels/docker-fun/labs/05-networking/05_networking_lab2.md

 The .pem file will be provided by the instructor for this lab.
 This command will connect the console to the Docker machine.

-/If using Windows: Open Putty and connect to the session you saved earlier./
+*If using Windows: Open Putty and connect to the session you saved earlier.*
 3.
 List the current Docker networks